jierui-cell/sedimix/README.md

 singularity pull library://jieruixu/sedimix/sedimix-v1.0:latest
 ```

-If you prefer to install every dependency yourself, see [manual install](./MANUAL_INSTALL.md).
+If you prefer to install every dependency yourself and use conda environment, see [manual install](./MANUAL_INSTALL.md).

 ### 2. Index Files
 Download index files for Centrifuge and Kraken2 from the following: